MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-WebServicesVirtualDirectory.md

 ```

 ### -WSSecurityAuthentication
-!!!
-Exchange Server 2010, Exchange Server 2013

-The WSSecurityAuthentication parameter specifies whether Web Services Security authentication is enabled on the Exchange Web Services virtual directory.
-This parameter can be used with the BasicAuthentication, DigestAuthentication, and WindowsAuthentication parameters.

-!!!
-Exchange Server 2016

 The WSSecurityAuthentication parameter specifies whether WS-Security (Web Services Security) authentication is enabled on the virtual directory.
 Valid values are:

 - $true: WS-Security authentication is enabled.
 This is the default value.

 - $false: WS-Security authentication is disabled.

 ```yaml
 Type: $true | $false